 Do we believe it?
 If we do, we will throw off every doctrine and practice of men, (if such we have) and take the word of God and it alone.
 We meet for worship on the first day of the week.
 Why not meet on the second day?
 Some one will say the disciples were guided by the Holy Spirit to meet on the first day.
-Yes, and they were guided by the same Spirit to give us the entire he received it, and we certainly have no right to New Covenant; so why not take all they say and not sort out what suits our fancy.
+Yes, and they were guided by the same Spirit to give us the entire New Covenant; so why not take all they say and not sort out what suits our fancy.